A special meeting place for

 Now: Enjoying life to its fullest.

-Have been announcing and doing P.R. for auto races, mainly at Manzanita Speedway since 1957.
+He wrote: Have been announcing and doing P.R. for auto races, mainly at Manzanita Speedway since 1957.
 Have also announced at the Arizona State Fairgrounds, PIR, Globe-Miami, Tucson and El Centro, CA. Enjoyed several years with the Phoenix Press Box Association and served as president in 1984.
 Recently completed a book, "Thunder in the Desert" which covers the history of auto racing in the Phoenix area from 1909-1980.

 KRIZ in the 60's, the only girl in the picture.